What is Depreciated Cost

 Depreciation and Depreciated Cost

-In accounting, depreciation is a process of allocating the cost of a physical asset over the asset’s useful life.
+In accounting, depreciation is an accounting process of reducing the cost of a physical asset over the asset’s useful life to mirror its wear and tear.
 It can be applied to tangible assets, of which the values decrease as they are used up.
-Buildings, vehicles, computers, equipment, and computers are some examples of depreciable assets.
+Buildings, vehicles, computers, equipment, and computers are some other examples of depreciable assets.

 The fixed tangible assets typically come with a high purchase cost and a long life expectancy.
-Reporting the costs fully to a single accounting period cannot reflect a company’s financial health accurately.
+Expensing the costs fully to a single accounting period doesn’t portrait the benefits of usage over time accurately.
 Thus, the IFRS and the GAAP allows companies to allocate the costs over several periods through depreciation.

-The depreciated cost of an asset is the value remained after the asset’s been depreciated for a certain period of time.
+The depreciated cost of an asset is the value that remained after the asset’s been depreciated over a period of time.
 It will be equal to the net book value or the carrying value of an asset if there is no impairment or other write-offs on that asset.
 At the end of its useful life, an asset’s depreciated cost will be equal to its salvage value.

 The depreciated cost can be used as an asset valuation tool to determine the useful value of an asset at a specific point in time.
 It can be compared with the market value to examine whether there is an impairment to the asset.
 If an asset is sold, the depreciated cost can be compared with the sales price to report a gain or loss from the sale.